 Resources are the perfect way to integrate your existing written and video content into the WalkMe Player Menu.
-This App allows you to incorporate your existing materials into WalkMe without the need to re-create them or turn them into Walk-Thrus.
+This App allows you to incorporate your existing materials into WalkMe without the need to re-create them or turn them into Smart Walk-Thrus.

 After you have planned your WalkMe Build to address your organization’s particular challenges, check your current materials for any relevant content.
-These can be incorporated into the Player Menu in the short term until a Walk-Thru is ready, or permanently to add additional depth or address issues that cannot be easily explained in a Walk-Thru.
+These can be incorporated into the Player Menu in the short term until a Smart Walk-Thru is ready, or permanently to add additional depth or address issues that cannot be easily explained in a Smart Walk-Thru.

 Resources are created in the Resources App, and can be configured with Goals, Segments, and Keywords.
 Video can further be configured with Instant Play and Player Parameters.
 Resources can be opened through the Player Menu, a Launcher, a ShoutOut, and an Onboarding Task.
 Once selected, a Resource can open in a Lightbox, which will allow the user to stay on their current page, or a new tab.